 Over the first five years of ownership, you can expect to pay around $203 for Honda repair costs.
 That’s usually for basic maintenance and minor repair work.

 When you own one for 10 years and beyond, however, repair costs increase as more of the vehicle’s vital components break down, like the car’s engine or transmission.
 You’ll find that fixing these will cost you significantly more than what you paid during the first five years of ownership.
 You can rack up thousands in repair costs after a decade of Honda ownership, but Honda vehicles remain among the most dependable on the market.

 The cost of owning a Toyota long-term

 Toyota isn’t all that much different from Honda in the first five years of ownership in terms of repair costs.
 Since each company offers good warranties on their newer cars, this doesn’t come as much of a surprise.
 However, when you look at the 10-year period, there’s a significant difference between the two.
 Toyota vehicles are more affordable to own over long periods of time.

 This makes perfect sense since there are several Toyotas that drivers keep for over 15 years.
 It goes to show just how much drivers can trust a Toyota, especially best-selling cars like the Corolla.
-Vehicles like the Prius, Tundra, and even the Corolla are some of the least expensive vehicles to maintain over time.
-The Corolla tops the list, but the Prius comes in at second with only an average of $763 annual maintenance cost.
+Vehicles like the Prius, Tundra, and even the Corolla are some of the least expensive vehicles to maintain over long periods of time.
+The Corolla tops the list, but the Prius comes in at second with an average $763 annual maintenance cost.